 Of all the antique hand tools made, the wood plane is one of the most highly sought after by tool collectors.
-They browse antique shops and online auction websites, search through the tools at thrift stores and rummage through boxes of old tools at garage sales and flea markets hoping to find a hidden treasure that would be a perfect addition to their growing tool collection.
+Woodworking fans browse antique shops and online auction websites, search through the tools at thrift stores, and rummage through boxes of old tools at garage sales and flea markets hoping to find a hidden treasure that would be a perfect addition to their growing tool collection.

-For many of these collectors coming across an antique wood plane during one of their treasure hunts is exhilarating.
-Their minds fill with excitement as they wonder if the tool is a rare Stanley woodworking tool such as a Stanley No.11 bull nose wood plane, a valuable Zenith Marshall Wells No.2 smooth plane or a No.50G wood plane made by Thomas Norris & Sons.
-If the plane is priced in the collector's budget, the excited collector takes his special find home to research it and identify the antique tool's rarity and value.
+For many of these collectors, coming across an antique wood plane during one of their treasure hunts is an exhilarating prospect.
+The excitement can build as they wonder if the tool is a rare Stanley woodworking tool such as a Stanley No.11 bull nose wood plane, a valuable Zenith Marshall Wells No.2 smooth plane, or a No.50G wood plane made by Thomas Norris & Sons.
+Of course, these collectors have to be careful about the pieces they add to their collections since there are many factors that can affect an antique tool's rarity and value.

 Resources for Identifying Antique Wood Planes

-Excellent resources exist both on and off line to help tool collectors with antique plane identification.
+Excellent resources exist both online and in-person to help you with acing any antique plane identification you find yourself undergoing.

 Price Guides and Identification Manuals

 One of the most useful types of books for antique plane identification is a good price guide for antique tools.
-Price guides generally have excellent descriptions, pictures or drawings of the various wood planes in addition to the current retail price of the plane.
-There are price guides written expressly for wood planes.
-Other antique tool price guides have generalized sections on woodworking tools or a specific section on wood planes, meaning that you don't always have to shell out the money for a hard-to-find guide if you've got a fairly common plane in your possession.
+Price guides generally have excellent descriptions, pictures or drawings of the various wood planes, and the current retail prices of the planes.
+Interestingly, there are price guides written expressly for wood planes; however, other antique tool price guides have generalized sections on woodworking tools or a specific section on wood planes, meaning that you don't always have to shell out the money for a hard-to-find guide if you've got a fairly common plane in your possession.

-Tool price guides from past years should not be overlooked as they can still be valuable sources to help you with wood plane identification.
+Tool price guides from past years shouldn't be overlooked as they can still be valuable sources to help you with wood plane identification.
 These price guides are often found at garage sales or online auctions at more reasonable prices than current collections can be.
-Although the retail price is no longer current, all of the rest of the information remains the same.
+Although the retail prices listed aren't current any longer, rest of the information generally remains the same.

-Tool identification manuals do not include the current retail value of items.
-They do offer excellent information regarding specific tools including wood planes.
-Pictures, sketches and parts drawings are often included in these books.
+Tool identification manuals don't include the current retail value of items, but they do offer excellent information regarding specific tools, including wood planes.
+Pictures, sketches, and parts drawings are often included in these books as well.
 Many also include patent year charts and tool manufacturing company information that can be super helpful for someone who doesn't know quite where to start with plane identification.

-The following are several price guide and identification manuals:
+The following are several price guide and identification manuals that you can utilize: